 Benefits and Salary

 Casey’s offers a variety of benefits to full-time and eligible part-time employees.
 These perks are designed to support health, stability, and long-term planning.
 While availability may vary slightly by location or position, most employees gain access to helpful support tools and programs after a short period of employment.
+A few of the employee benefits are:

 - Flexible scheduling for part-time and full-time staff